-The purpose of this study is to investigate the effects of heart failure patients, the percentage of the population of the UK that has heart failure, the mortality rate among such patients and the number of patients that are hospitalized each year with heart failure and the “association between precipitating factors its and clinical outcomes”.
+The purpose of this study is to investigate the effects of heart failure patients, the percentage of the population of the UK that has heart failure, the mortality rate among such patients and the number of patients that are hospitalized each year with heart failure, and the “association between precipitating factors its and clinical outcomes”.

-Other factors such as age, life styles, exercise or the lack of it, smoking and consumption of alcohol, diseases such as being overweight (obesity), hypertension and diabetes.
-The most effective way to improve the functions to normal is diet control, shed extra weight and the use of medications.
-Diet control means eating food with the minimum amount of salt and with as little salt as possible.
+Other factors such as age, lifestyle, exercise or the lack of it, smoking and consumption of alcohol, and diseases such as being overweight (obesity), hypertension, and diabetes.
+The most effective way to improve the functions to normal is diet control, shedding extra weight, and the use of medications.
+Diet control means eating food with the minimum amount of salt and with an as little salt as possible.

-Medicines are a major source for treating congestive heart failure and when correctly used at the appropriate time helps in improving the condition of patients suffering from heart failure or heart attack.
-Besides the necessary medications many people get pacemakers for the treatment of heart failure.
+Medicines are a major source for treating congestive heart failure and when correctly used at the appropriate time help in improving the condition of patients suffering from heart failure or heart attack.
+Besides the necessary medications, many people get pacemakers for the treatment of heart failure.

 This device is implanted in the heart and it delivers balanced electrical stimulations to three chambers of the heart and is effective in treating heart failure by enabling the heart to pump blood more efficiently throughout the body.